Mortgage

 loading image

-We reviewed data collected from 35 lender reviews completed by the LendingTree editorial staff in 2023 to determine the best online mortgage lenders in each category chosen in this roundup.
+We reviewed data collected from 35 lender reviews completed by the LendingTree editorial staff to determine the best online mortgage lenders in each category chosen in this roundup.
 It includes winners in best overall categories awarded to lenders in our FHA, VA, refinance and jumbo “best of” articles.

 Each lender is given a score between zero and five stars based on several features including digital application processes, available loan products and the accessibility of product and lending information.